Juniper/vmx-docker-lwaftr/INSTALL.md

-# vmxlwaftr Install Guide
+# vmx-docker-lwaftr Install Guide

-This step by step guide walks thru the download, build and install of one or more vmxlwaftr Docker Containers serving as AFTR for Lightweight 4over6 on bare metal server.
+This step by step guide walks thru the download, build and install of one or more vmx-docker-lwaftr Docker Containers serving as AFTR for Lightweight 4over6 on bare metal server.

 ## Ubuntu Xenial 16.04 (LTS) Server